 There are a few main types of rewards cards:

-- "Flexible" travel rewards credit cards —Most of the picks in this article fall under this category.
-These cards earn bank points, also called "flexible points," that can be redeemed for travel, either directly through the issuing bank's travel portal (like Amex Travel) or with travel partners.
-This type of rewards credit card is usually the most valuable because you have the most options for using your rewards.
+- "Flexible" travel rewards cards —Most of the picks in this article fall under this category.
+These cards earn bank points, also called "flexible points," that you can redeem for travel, either directly through the issuing bank's travel portal (like Amex Travel) or with travel partners.
+This type of rewards card is usually the most valuable because you have the most options for using your rewards.
 For example, Amex has more than 20 travel partners you can transfer points to, and Chase has 13.
 Examples of this type of card include the Chase Sapphire Preferred, the American Express® Gold Card, and the Capital One Venture Rewards Credit Card.

 - Cash-back credit cards — Examples include the Blue Cash Preferred® Card from American Express.
 These cards don't earn points or miles; they earn you cash back on all your purchases.
 If you don't travel or your priority is to get money back, these are the cards for you.